Search teams battle rough weather in hunt for AirAsia wreck

 The Indonesian captain, a former air force fighter pilot, had 6,100 flying hours on the A320 and the plane last underwent maintenance in mid-November, according to Indonesia AirAsia, 49 percent owned by Malaysia-based AirAsia.

-Three airline disasters involving Malaysian-affiliated planes in under a year have spooked travelers.
+Three airline disasters involving Malaysian-affiliated planes in under a year have spooked travellers.

 Malaysia Airlines Flight MH370 disappeared in March en route from Kuala Lumpur to Beijing with 239 passengers and crew and has not been found.
 On July 17, the same airline's Flight MH17 was shot down over Ukraine, killing all 298 people on board.